 Warnings, penalty notices for disorder (PNDs), anti-social behaviour orders (ASBOs) or violent offender orders (VOOs) are not classed as convictions for the purpose of this section, unless you have contested a PND or breached the terms of an ASBO or VOO and this has resulted in a criminal conviction.

 Action to be taken on receipt of an application that includes a declaration of criminal convictions

-The Admissions Officer should refer the applications to the Admissions Processing Unit Manager for further action.
-The Admissions Office will obtain as much information as possible about the nature of the offence concerned.
-In particular, the applicant should be asked to provide references from his/her Probation Officer and/or prison authorities (applicants for undergraduate study who are serving prisoners at the time of application will be required by UCAS to submit their application via the prison authorities who are expected to indicate the suitability of the applicant to undertake a course of study and whether the applicant would be available to commence a course if an offer was made and accepted.
-Further information may also be available from the UCAS Verification Unit).
+The University will obtain as much information as possible about the nature of the offence concerned.
+In particular, the applicant should be asked to provide references from his/her Probation Officer and/or prison authorities (applicants for undergraduate study who are serving prisoners at the time of application will be required by UCAS to submit their application via the prison authorities who are expected to indicate the suitability of the applicant to undertake a course of study and whether the applicant would be available to commence a course if an offer was made and accepted.)

-Written confirmation of all decisions to proceed with an offer or a rejection should be sent to the candidate by the Admissions Processing Manager and must be recorded and filed with the online/paper application form.
+Objective reasons for decisions should be recorded.
+Written confirmation of all decisions to proceed with an offer or to reject an application should be sent to the candidate by the Admissions Processing Manager and will also be recorded on the applicant’s record.

 Action to be taken where there is reason to suspect that an applicant has unspent criminal convictions that have not been declared

 If an applicant is convicted of a criminal offence after submitting an application or after an offer of a place has been made, the applicant is under a duty to disclose this information to the University.
 Should information concerning criminal convictions come to light after an offer has been made, the above procedures should still be followed.